OctopusDeploy/blog/blog/2020-03/octopus-server-dotnet-core-lessons-learned/index.md

 We also encountered the need to host the Octopus Server web host differently on each platform.
 We use `HttpSys` on Windows and _Kestrel_ on Linux, and this made our authentication challenging.
 Octopus needs to support multiple authentication schemes, including cookies-based authentication, and the ability for users to log in and out and have multiple authentication providers enabled at once.

-The core issue we hit was that HttpSys supports integrated authentication (i.e., Windows authentication), but its a binary on/off for every endpoint in the host.
+The core issue we hit was that `HttpSys` supports integrated authentication (i.e., Windows authentication), but its a binary on/off for every endpoint in the host.
 This is inflexible, and it's a change from our non-.NET Core code-base.
 Users could log in automatically, but they could never log out.

+Note: We don't use Kestrel on Windows is because it doesn't support virtual directories and we have customers that share the same port with other services.
+So to ensure we maintain backwards compatibility, we decided to use `HttpSys` for Windows only.

 **Solution**: